-The Hercules globular cluster (M13, NGC 6205; mag 5.8) will be well placed, high in the sky.
-It will reach its highest point in the sky at around midnight local time.
+The Great Globular Cluster in Hercules (M13, NGC 6205; mag 5.8) will be well placed in the evening sky in coming weeks.
+On 1 June it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

-At a declination of +36°27', it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 33°S.
+At a declination of 36°27'N, it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 33°S.

 At magnitude 5.8, M13 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.